Equity capital markets in Brazil: regulatory overview

 other related costs.

-The underwriting fee is set depending on the characteristics of the offering.
-Therefore, there is no typical underwriting fee.
+The underwriting fee and commissions are set depending on the characteristics of the offering.
+Therefore, there is no typical underwriting fee or commissions.

 Timetable: equity offerings